ORMAPtools/ORMAP-Tools/README.md

 1/16/2022

 Toolbox and python script tools to support ORMAP functions.
-ArcPr (2.8.3)
+ArcPro (2.8.3)

-Tools
+## Tools

+The toolbox file ORMAPToolsV2.tbx contains these tools:

-Zoom To Map (Python Script: None)
+    CreateDDAnnoFromLabels (Python Script: AddDimAnno.py)
-UpdateMapIndex (Python Script: UpdateMapIndex.py) CreateDDAnnoFromLabels (Python Script: AddDimAnno.py)
+    UpdateMapIndex (Python Script: UpdateMapIndex.py)
+    Zoom To Map (Python: no separate file)

+The code for the first two is in separate files.

+There is not a separate file for Zoom To Map because the code is embedded in the toolbox.
+Open Properties and click on the Validation item to see it.

-To Install:
+## To Install

 1. Add "ORMAPToolsV2.tbx" to your ArcPro project
-2. Copy Tools from "ORMAPToolsV2.tbx"  to your tool box
+2. (Optionally) copy the tools from "ORMAPToolsV2.tbx" to your tool box
-3. Copy python scripts to your tool script location
+3. Copy the python scripts to your tool script location
-4. For tools that reference Scripts
+4. For each tools that reference a script,
--- Open Properties/General
+* Open Properties/General
--- Change Script File path to reference the new location
+* Change Script File path to reference your location

-Customization:
+## Customization

-Customizing scripts requires you to have a working knolege of tools and python.
+Customizing scripts requires you to have a working knowledge of tools and python.

 Zoom To Map - This tool assumes you have layers called Taxlot and MapIndex.
 To change the layers you must open the properties/validation and change them.
 If you have other layers you wish to filter then change the properties/parameters and change the FilterLayers value list.